What To Do In Tarifa, Spain? Complete Travel Guide

 Expect to pay at least €30.
 On this site, you can check out sample prices.

-Bird watching in Tarifa, Spain
+Bird watching in Tarifa

 Tarifa lies on the migration route for more than 400 species of birds that fly towards the Straits of Gibraltar to spend the winter in Africa and then return again in spring.